oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 client to redeem the code by performing an authorization code injection attack, see (#code_injection).

-Note: Vulnerabilities of this kind can also exist if the authorization server handles wildcards properly.
+It is important to note that redirect URI validation vulnerabilities can also exist if the authorization server handles wildcards properly.
 For example, assume that the client registers the redirect URL pattern `https://*.somesite.example/*` and the authorization server interprets this as "allow redirect URIs